 1-2 Years Old

-The ages between 1-3 sometimes involve thumbsucking and pacifier use, and these two issues are on most parents’ radars.
-Half of parents surveyed reported thumb sucking and nearly half (45%) confirmed their child was still using a pacifier after 1 years old.
+The ages between 1-3 sometimes involve thumbsucking and pacifier use, and breaking children of these two habits is on most parents’ radar.
+That’s because both habits can negatively impact teeth placement and can also impact the shape of the roof of the mouth.
+Half of parents surveyed reported their children thumbsucking and nearly half (45%) confirmed their child was still using a pacifier after 1 years old.

 3-5 Years Old